 Equality impact assessments (EIAs)

-In most cases reports for key decisions will include an equalities impact assessment, which will be published and available for the public to read.
-They look at the potential impacts, both positive and negative, that a policy, function or service may have on different groups of people.
-We can then enhance the positive impacts on equality and minimise any negative effects.
+In most cases reports for major decisions will include an equality impact assessment, which will be published and available for the public to read.
+They look at the positive and negative effects a decision may have on different groups of people.
+We can then enhance the positive impacts and minimise any negative effects.

 Understanding how different people will be affected by our decisions helps us develop policies and services that are appropriate and accessible to all, and meet different people's needs.